tgogos/Helpers/Neo4j/README.md

 -   **Exercise 3.5:** Retrieve information about the roles that *Tom Hanks* acted in.

         MATCH (m:Movie)-[rel:ACTED_IN]-(:Person {name: 'Tom Hanks'}) RETURN m.title, rel.roles

+## Exercise 4: Filtering queries using the `WHERE` clause (Overview)

+In the previous exercise, you have filtered your queries based upon node labels, property values, and relationships in a `MATCH` pattern.

+In this exercise, you will write queries that filter the results that are returned using a `WHERE` clause.
+First, you will write some queries that filter based upon property values.
+Then you will specify node labels in the filter.
+Next, you will test whether a property exists.
+Then you will filter queries based upon string comparisons.
+Next, you will write queries that filter based upon patterns in the graph.
+Finally, you will test if property values are in a list.

+-   **Exercise 4.1**: Retrieve all movies that *Tom Cruise* acted in.

+        MATCH (a:Person)-[:ACTED_IN]->(m:Movie)
+        WHERE a.name = 'Tom Cruise'
+        RETURN m.title as Movie

+-   **Exercise 4.2**: Retrieve all people that were born in the 70's.

+        MATCH (a:Person)
+        WHERE a.born >= 1970 AND a.born < 1980
+        RETURN a.name as Name, a.born as `Year Born`

+-   **Exercise 4.3**: Retrieve the actors who acted in the movie *The Matrix* who were born after 1960.

+        MATCH (a:Person)-[:ACTED_IN]->(m:Movie)
+        WHERE a.born > 1960 AND m.title = 'The Matrix'
+        RETURN a.name as Name, a.born as `Year Born`

+-   **Exercise 4.4**: Retrieve all movies by testing the node label and a property.

+        MATCH (m)
+        WHERE m:Movie AND m.released = 2000
+        RETURN m.title

+-   **Exercise 4.5**: Retrieve all people that wrote movies by testing the relationship between two nodes.

+        MATCH (a)-[rel]->(m)
+        WHERE a:Person AND type(rel) = 'WROTE' AND m:Movie
+        RETURN a.name as Name, m.title as Movie

+-   **Exercise 4.6**: Retrieve all people in the graph that do not have a property.

+        MATCH (a:Person)
+        WHERE NOT exists(a.born)
+        RETURN a.name as Name

+-   **Exercise 4.7**: Retrieve all people related to movies where the relationship has a property.

+-   **Exercise 4.8**: Retrieve all actors whose name begins with *James*.

+-   **Exercise 4.9**: Retrieve all all *REVIEW* relationships from the graph with filtered results.